masud-technope/RACK-Replication-Package/README.md

 ```

 Please note that each NL query is followed by ground truth API classes in the next line (e.g., ```NL-Queries-&-Oracle```).
 That is, the queries should be
 on the odd lines in the query file.
+The next line will be either ground truth or simply blank.

 Query File format
 --------------------------
 - NL Query: How do I send an HTML email?
-- **<BLANK>** or Ground Truth: Properties Session Message MimeMessage InternetAddress
+- **BLANK** or Ground Truth: Properties Session Message MimeMessage InternetAddress

 Q.3: How to determine API suggestion performance?